-6. We also recognize that applying principles of circular economy to sustainable tourism through multi-stakeholder cooperation and effective public participation is critical for building back better the tourism sector – one of the sectors most affected by the pandemic in the pan-European region.
-We will promote the transformation of the tourism sector by implementing programmes and projects oriented to applying circular models in the tourism value chain, including more sustainable consumption and production.
-We will support efforts to reduce energy use and greenhouse gas emissions from tourism, improve water, sanitation and waste management in the tourism sector, prioritize domestic tourism and apply circular economy principles across the tourism value chain.
+6. We also recognize that applying principles of circular economy to sustainable tourism through multi-stakeholder cooperation and effective incentives and support programmes and regulations is critical for building back better the tourism sector – one of the sectors most affected by the pandemic in the pan-European region.
+We will promote the transformation of the tourism sector by implementing programmes and projects oriented to applying circular models in the tourism value chain.
+Moreover, we will build knowledge based on existing circular tools and initiatives, with a view of enabling further dissemination and outreach across relevant UNECE Member States.
+We encourage member States and other stakeholders in a position to do so to consider joining and committing actions to the Global Tourism Plastics Initiative that unites the tourism sector behind a common vision of circular economy of plastics and the Glasgow Declaration: a commitment to a Decade of Tourism Climate Action

+6.bis We will support efforts to reduce water and energy use and greenhouse gas emissions from tourism particularly high-impact sub-sectors (including cruise lines, aviation and accommodation), as well as to improve efficiency in the use of other resources such as water.
+We also commit to improve wastewater treatment and waste management, including food waste and plastic, in the tourism sector, promote domestic tourism and apply circular economy principles across the tourism value chain.
 We appreciate the commitment expressed by the member States of the Economic Commission for Europe at its sixty-ninth session to step up their efforts to promote circular economy approaches and the sustainable use of natural resources, in particular through the voluntary commitments made as a part of the “Environment for Europe” process.
 We commit to supporting and promoting these decisions by fully exploiting the potential of the “Environment for Europe” process and, in particular, the Batumi Initiative on Green Economy, for mobilizing voluntary commitments and sharing positive experience.
 More broadly, we will foster a circular economy, favour a life cycle approach and support waste prevention in production and consumption, through repair, refurbishment and remanufacturing, and using financial incentives.

 7. We reaffirm our commitment to the implementation of the voluntary Pan-European Strategic Framework for Greening the Economy adopted at the Eighth Environment for Europe Ministerial Conference.
 We welcome the positive progress in the implementation of the voluntary commitments of the Batumi Initiative on Green Economy to operationalize the Strategic Framework and call upon the countries and other stakeholders to continue reporting on the existing voluntary commitments under the Batumi Initiative and consider taking on new commitments, including in the areas of sustainable infrastructure and sustainable tourism.
-We support further promotion of the Batumi Initiative through existing knowledge-sharing platforms, such as the Green Growth Knowledge Platform.
+We support further promotion of the Batumi Initiative through existing knowledge-sharing platforms, such as the Green Growth Knowledge Partnership and the One Planet Network.
 We further invite ECE, the Organisation for Economic Co-operation and Development and the United Nations Environment Programme, in close cooperation with each other and with other relevant international organizations, to support countries in their efforts to green their economies and achieve sustainable development.